 However, this retailer has no marketing plan and relies on word of mouth to let people know about their cards.
 The second seller, however, buys premade cards in bulk and sells them at a 50% markup on eBay.

 There is no personalization, and the price is relatively high compared to similar generic cards on the market.
-However, this second seller has gone all-in on their marketing efforts, using digital marketing tools, social media posts, and an email list to reach potential customers for their cards.
+However, this second seller has gone all in on its marketing efforts, using digital marketing tools, social media posts, and an email list to reach potential customers for its cards.
 Which business do you imagine makes more sales?

 Many small businesses either thrive or perish based on their ability to attract attention.
 A business with an excellent product but no marketing plan could flop, while a rival with a mediocre product could hang on due to exemplary marketing efforts.

 Small-business marketing is defined as using all the marketing channels and disciplines available in order to get exposure for your services or products.

 No matter how big or small your business, the core principles of marketing are the same.
 Of course, a small business tends to have fewer resources and smaller budgets than a corporate behemoth.

 When you’re ready to launch a marketing campaign for your small business, it will help to orient your efforts around eight main tasks: